lemunozm/message-io/README.md

 cargo run --example ping-pong client tcp 127.0.0.1:3456
 ```

-You can play with it changing the transport, running several clients, disconnect them, etc.
+You can play with it by changing the transport, running several clients, disconnecting them, etc.
 See more [here](examples/ping-pong).

 ## Do you need a transport protocol that `message-io` doesn't have?
 Add an adapter! <span id="custom-adapter"/>

-`message-io` offers two *kinds* of APIs.
+`message-io` offers two *kinds* of API.
-The **user API**, that talks to `message-io` itself as an user that want to use the library,
+The **user API** that talks to `message-io` itself as a user of the library,
 and the internal **adapter API** for those who want to add their protocol adapters into the library.

 <p align="center">